-Hoover graduated in 1895 over the next two decades to make his fortune as an international mining engineer and financier.
+Hoover graduated from Stanford in 1895, and then worked to make his fortune as an international mining engineer and financier over the next two decades.
 By 1914, however, he yearned for more than wealth, and World War I provided him with an opportunity for public service.
 Initially, he aided Americans stranded in Europe.
 Later, he established the Commission for Relief in Belgium to provide food for the civilians trapped in the war zone.

 Hoover’s compassionate humanitarianism led to an invitation from Woodrow Wilson to become U.S. Food Administrator in 1917.
 In this capacity, Hoover rationed domestic food supplies to feed the allied armies as well as the American people.
 In the years after the war, Hoover was director general of the American Relief Administration, an agency established to address the widespread famine in Europe.
 As a result of his humanitarianism, he was widely admired in the United States and sought by both political parties as a candidate for President in 1920.

 Hoover eventually declared himself a Republican and accepted President Warren Harding’s invitation to serve as Secretary of Commerce.
 At the Department of Commerce, where he served through both the Harding and Coolidge administrations, he established a wide range of standards for manufactured products, campaigned against waste and inefficiency in industry, and encouraged the growth of new industries such as radio and aviation.
 He became one of the most admired men in Washington, but his fame reached new heights in 1927 because of his extraordinary service to assist the victims of the Mississippi River Flood that year.